theUpsider/ComfyUI-Logic/README.md

 - **Comparison Nodes**: Compare two values using various comparison operators.
 - **Data Type Nodes**: Convert and handle `Int`, `String`, `Float` and `Bool` data types.
-- **Conditional Execution**: Execute different nodes based on a boolean condition.
+- **Conditional Execution**: Execute different nodes as input based on a boolean condition.
 - **Debugging**: Print any input to the console for debugging purposes.

 ## Nodes